GeorgieDoes/Waybar-Assignment2/test-configs/test-session/Observations.md

 Waybar prioritizes runtime integration and performance over testability and isolation.
 A reasonable trade-off given its role as a system-level status bar, however, it shifts testing from classical unit tests toward:
 - Partial unit tests of internal logic.
 - Integration tests in a real system environment.

+All this to say, Waybar is compositionally modular, but architecturally coupled.